Office of Highway System Information and Performance

 The TASAS Branch also maintain and provide highway system engineering data to State and Federal Legislators necessary to ensure the connectivity, integrity, continuity, and functionality of the SHS and of the California Road System (CRS).
 We provide also data to the Governor's office, the State Legislators, and the Federal Highway Administration in order to secure transportation funding for California's highways.

-- Annual Collision Data on California State Highways
+- Annual Crash Data on California State Highways

-- This report presents annual collision data on California State Highways and which is summarized by urban, rural, and districtwide or countywide according to the following categories: lane type, road miles travel, accidents, victims, rates, and fatalities.
-Additional data include trend data, data by district, basic average accident rates, accident data by date or hour, and by type of collision.
+- This report presents annual crash data on California State Highways and which is summarized by urban, rural, and districtwide or countywide according to the following categories: lane type, road miles travel, crashes, victims, rates, and fatalities.
+Additional data include trend data, data by district, basic average crash rates, crash data by date or hour, and by type of crash.

 - Place Names in California Publication